Manhattan Fun Fair And Bingo For Forget Me Not Animal Rescue - NewsBreak

 Aurora Man Arrested For 2016 Homicide in Bolingbrook

-Aaron Ortiz of Aurora arrested for Bolingbrook 2016 murder.
 An Aurora man has been arrested for 2016 homicide that occurred in Bolingbrook.
 On August 2nd, Will County State’s Attorney Jim Glasgow, issued a warrant for the arrest of 24-year old Aaron Ortiz, of the 800 block of Symphony Drive, Aurora.
+Bolingbrook police arrested Ortiz at 4:21 p.m. without...

 Father In Weekend I-90 Crash Dies